st4ck/OrangePi_FBCP/README.md

 ### Tested

-Tested on OrangePi Zero with Waveshare 3.5 (A)
+Tested on OrangePi Zero with Waveshare TFT 3.5 (A)

 ------